Free Trial Email Marketing

 Bidsketch might not be the proposal software solution for you right now, but they want you to become a better entrepreneur.
 So go on, read their blog post on emotional intelligence.
 The more you read from them, the more you might grow to like them – and people ultimately do business with people (and businesses) they like.

-How to fix your 90% free trial failure rate
+How to fix your 90% free trial email marketing failure rate

-You could have all the ad money in the world and still trying to figure out your trial-to-paying conversion rate – when all you may need to do is rewrite your trial ending emails.
+You could have all the ad money in the world and still try to figure out your trial-to-paying conversion rate – when all you may need to do is rewrite your free trial email marketing trial-ending emails.

 It’s a no-brainer task that you can knock out within a few hours of reading this.
 To recap, here’s what to add to your writing to-do list…